michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 3. **Performance Indicators (PIs)**: Tell you what to do
 4. **Key Performance Indicators (KPIs)**: Tell you what to do to increase performance dramatically

 This distinction is critical.
-As Parmenter emphasizes, "The term KPI has been misused for years.
-Most measures that organizations proudly call KPIs are simply performance indicators at best, and many are simply result indicators masquerading as KPIs" (Parmenter, 2015).
+As Parmenter notes, "The term KPI has been misused for years.
+Most measures that organisations proudly call KPIs are simply performance indicators at best, and many are simply result indicators masquerading as KPIs" (Parmenter, 2015).

 ### The 10/80/10 Rule

-Based on this taxonomy, Parmenter advocates for what he calls the "10/80/10 rule" for organizational measures:
+Based on this taxonomy, Parmenter advocates for what he calls the "10/80/10 rule" for organisational measures:
 - 10 Key Result Indicators (KRIs) for the board
 - Up to 80 Result Indicators (RIs) and Performance Indicators (PIs) for management
 - 10 Key Performance Indicators (KPIs) for staff

-This structured approach helps organizations focus on what truly matters while avoiding metric overload.
+This structured approach helps organisations focus on what truly matters while avoiding metric overload.

 ## The Seven Characteristics of True KPIs